hcary/NordVPN/README.md

 Welcome to NORD VPN for Linux
 ===========================

+This is not an offial Nord VPN project, I wanted similar functionality on Linux as they provide on other platforms.
+They upgrade and add servers regularly so a method to manage and connect to the system with the lowest load was needed for Linux.

 This Python script accepts a parameter of c for country and automatically downloads and connects you to the NordVPN system that has the lowest load.

 It is currently a early BETA version that only covers the described functionality.